nazmul34/StackEdit/new/HackerRank - mining.md

 # HackerRank - mining

 ## About problem:
 The problem is about divide the n element into K part.
-W
+Each of K part result value is depend